 The amounts disclosed in the above table are nominal principal amounts and reflect the group's maximum exposure under a large number of individual guarantee undertakings.
 The risks and exposures arising from guarantees are captured and managed in accordance with the group's overall credit risk management policies and procedures.
 Guarantees with terms of more than one year are subject to the group's annual credit review process.

 Provisions in respect of the group's obligations under outstanding guarantees

-Other items 2011 2010
+2012 2011

 US\$000 US\$000

-605 246
+Other items 741 605

-605 246
+741 605

 Other commitments